On the structure of random graphs with constant $r$-balls: Introduction

+It is instructive to contrast Theorems \ref{thm:largest-component} and \ref{thm:aut-gen} with the situation where $F=T_{d}$, the infinite $d$-regular tree, for $d \geq 3$.
+As remarked above, a graph $G$ is $r$-locally $T_d$ if and only if it is a $d$-regular graph of girth at least $2r+2$.
+By Theorem \ref{thm:short-cycles}, for fixed integers $d,g \geq 3$, a uniform random labelled $d$-regular graph on $\{1,2,\ldots,n\}$ has girth at least $g$ with probability $\Omega_{d,g}(1)$ as $n \to \infty$.
+Using Theorems \ref{thm:d-connected} and \ref{thm:bollobas-asym}, it follows that if $d,g \geq 3$ are fixed integers and $G_n$ is the random graph chosen uniformly from the set of all {\em unlabelled}, $n$-vertex, $d$-regular graphs of girth at least $g$, then with high probability, $G_n$ is asymmetric and $d$-connected.
+It follows that if $d \geq 3$ and $r \geq 1$, then with high probability, $G_n(T_d,r)$ is asymmetric and $d$-connected.
 We remark that, instead of working with unlabelled graphs, one could consider instead the properties of the random graph $H_n = H_n(F,r)$ chosen uniformly from the set of all {\em labelled} graphs with vertex-set $\{1,2,\ldots,n\}$ that are $r$-locally $F$, for various choices of $F$ and $r$, and the number of such graphs.
 The behaviour of $H_n$ does not vary so strikingly with the choice of $F$ and $r$, as in our case: for example, if $d,r \in \mathbb{N}$ are fixed with $d \geq 2$, and $F$ is an infinite, $d$-regular, connected, vertex-transitive graph, then the number of labelled graphs on $\{1,2,\ldots.n\}$ that are $r$-locally $F$ is $\exp(\Theta_{d,r}(n \log n))$, as is the number of labelled $d$-regular graphs on $\{1,2,\ldots,n\}$.
 Hence, we believe that the random unlabelled graph $G_n$ is a more interesting object of study in this context.
 While the recent trend in Probabilistic Combinatorics (perhaps for reasons of tractability) has been to focus more on random {\em labelled} structures and their enumeration, unlabelled structures have also attracted much attention in Combinatorics, Probability Theory and related fields.
 We mention for example the work of Tutte \cite{tutte1,tutte2} in the 1960s and 70s on the enumeration of planar maps, and the more recent work of Angel and Schramm \cite{as}, Le Gall \cite{legall-inv}, Gurel-Gurevich and Nachmias \cite{ori-asaf}, and others, on random planar maps.
 (See also the survey papers \cite{legall-ecm,legall-icm} of Le Gall, and the references contained therein.)